CodeHammers/Shoryaan_API/docs/auth/protocol.md

 # Auth Protocol
-API uses token-based auth to authorize users' action based on their roles , there are two tokens: refresh token : used to get a new access token to avoid getting your token expired access token : should be included in all requests to maintain identity , access token is sent on sign_in /sign_up/refresh_token
+API uses token-based auth to authorize users' action based on their roles , there are two tokens: refresh token : used to get a new access token to avoid getting your token expired .access token : should be included in all requests to maintain identity , access token is sent on sign_in /sign_up/refresh_token

 ## Routes